-Wee Little Warriors- Juvenile Desmoid Tumor Patients (Page for caregivers of pediatric patients)
+Wee Little Warriors- Juvenile Desmoid Tumor Patients is a Facebook community for caregivers of pediatric patients

-Desmoid United UK (Page for patients & caregivers living in United Kingdom)
+Canadian Desmoid Support Group is a Facebook community for patients & caregivers living in Canada

-Australian Desmoid Tumor Support Group (Page for patients & caregivers living in Australia)
+Australian Desmoid Tumor Support Group is a Facebook community for patients & caregivers living in Australia

-DESMOIDE… LAS VOCES DE LOS GUERREROS (Page for Spanish- speaking patients & caregivers)
+DESMOIDE… LAS VOCES DE LOS GUERREROS is a Facebook community for Spanish- speaking patients & caregivers

-desmoid erkrankte-agressive fibromatose (Page for German- speaking patients & caregivers)
+desmoid erkrankte-agressive fibromatose is a Facebook community for German- speaking patients & caregivers

 Angel Flight East is available to residents from Maine to Virginia and as far west as Ohio, who need to travel anywhere within the U.S., up to a maximum of 1,000 miles.
 However, if you do not live in this region they work with other flight networks to make the connection.This service is a way that you can visit the experts as well as travel to NIH for the desmoid clinical trial (as the first time is not covered) at no cost to you.
 May provide travel to patient meeting also.
 For eligibility and questions, call 1-215-358-1900.

 Corporate Angel Network is available for patients needing to travel for treatment, consultation, clinical trial or checkup.
 Patients can be accompanied by a family member/ companion.
 Financial eligibility is not required.
 For eligibility and questions, call (866) 328-1313.